appujet/Ibuki/README.md

   - Linux Download: [x86_64-unknown-linux-gnu](https://github.com/Deivu/Ibuki/actions/runs/15319029072/artifacts/3218967010)
     - These downloads are directly linked from [Github Actions](https://github.com/Deivu/Ibuki/actions) latest run.
 You can always build the project if you don't want to download the binaries
 - Docker support will come in future

+## Contributing
+- The dev enviroment used in this project is
+  - Windows
+  - Rust toolchain: `nightly-x86_64-pc-windows-msvc`
+  - Cmake: `3.31.7`
+- This should enable you to fork, compile and test the project before opening a PR

 ## Configuration